 - An organization should treat every single employee as a threat, regardless of their position in the company.
-This should start from the hiring process.
+This should start with the hiring process.
 A robust background check and reference check should be performed in this stage.
 After hired, you can further strengthen this point by understanding which employees hold the highest potential risk for causing the damage financially and reputationally and assess the critical assets they can access to ensure proper mitigation controls are in place.
-Every organization is different like the human DNA, but in my opinion IT administrators should be considered highest priority.
+Every organization is different like the human DNA, but in my opinion IT administrators should be considered the highest priority.

-- During my graduate school, previous internships and full time jobs, I have noticed that the group that I tend to work with is usually a small one.
+- During my graduate school, previous internships and full-time jobs, I have noticed that the group that I tend to work with is usually a small one.
 This establishes a personal connection among one another.
 So, if your team falls into this category, you should implement this tactic, if not make your existing process better.
 Team bonding and recognition is a great way to ensure your team is valued and happy working at your workplace.
 It’s great to have good pay and other tangible benefits, but it is equally important to be recognized and know your value to the organization.
-Bonding helps you know your co-workers, their likes, dislikes, thoughts, frustration points and if you notice any un-usual behavior, that may raise a red flag, you and/or your manager can reduce the risk of employee turnover as well as any data breach associated due to their frustration.
+Bonding helps you know your co-workers, their likes, dislikes, thoughts, frustration points and if you notice any unusual behavior, that may raise a red flag, you and/or your manager can reduce the risk of employee turnover as well as any data breach associated due to their frustration.
 This may certainly be a long shot, but if faced with such a situation, you can mitigate it before it gets critical.
 Remember prevention is better than cure.

 The word ‘audit’ is derived from the Latin word ‘audire’ meaning to hear.
-Auditors can assist organization in uncovering fraud, non-compliance (both with the company and regulations) and improve the business processes.
-It is very important to know what is efficient and what is waste when your business is growing or when the environment is complex.
+Auditors can assist an organization in uncovering fraud, non-compliance (both with the company and regulations) and improve the business processes.
+It is very important to know what is efficient and what is a waste when your business is growing or when the environment is complex.
 Having a routine security audit (internal and/or external) can greatly assist your organization in uncovering potentials anomalies that may not be visible to management.
 Audits can also assist in identifying gaps between current practices and tie them to the industry best framework.
-Audit should not be ‘once in a while’ project, but rather a continuous project to yield the best results.
+An audit should not be ‘once in a while’ project, but rather a continuous project to yield the best results.

 It is no news that technology is continuing to change at a very rapid pace.
 With this change, new threats and vulnerabilities are coming along rapidly.
 Although some of these threats and vulnerabilities can easily be mitigated with proper technology enabled controls, the human factor (insider threat) remains paramount.
-Involvement of various stakeholders is vital to create a robust regime to protect the data and most importantly, businesses should implement common preventive and detective and corrective tactics to avoid being a victim of cyber criminals.
+Involvement of various stakeholders is vital to create a robust regime to protect the data and most importantly, businesses should implement common preventive and detective and corrective tactics to avoid being a victim of cybercriminals.